zsoldosp/django-act-as-auth/docs/extension-points.rst

-standard ``kwargs``, as you would extend ``django.contrib.auth.views.login``, or you can create your own view method that eventually delegates to it - the same way this implementation does for django's own :-)
+standard ``kwargs``, as you would extend ``django.contrib.auth.views.login``, or you can create your own view method that eventually delegates to it - the same way this implementation does for Django's own :-)

 Forms
 -----